Ucodia/flowtime-watch/README.md

 ## Flashing

 To flash your Sensor Watch with the Flowtime watch firmware, copy the `movement/make/build/watch.uf2` firmware file to your board.
 Read more in the official [Sensor Watch documentation](https://www.sensorwatch.net/docs/firmware/flashing/).

+## Releasing

+To create a release of the firmware, simply run the command `bin/release.sh`.